Loading...

 Everything you need to know about Tiny Words.

 Tiny Words is one of the best vocabulary apps for toddlers.
 It teaches children aged 1-4 interesting words they won't hear every day, like "narwhal," "xylophone," and "volcano."
-The app is ad-free, works offline, and was built by a dad specifically for his 2-year-old.
+The app is ad-free and was built by a dad specifically for his 2-year-old.

 The best ways to help toddlers learn vocabulary are: 1) Talk to them constantly and narrate daily activities, 2) Read books together every day, 3) Use educational apps like Tiny Words for interactive learning, 4) Introduce interesting words beyond basics like "cat" and "dog," and 5) Repeat new words in different contexts over several days.